GrayKing/UMHousing/README.md

     $ git clone https://github.com/h1994st/UMHousing.git
     ```

-2. Then, please enter the folder and set the configuration file according to the template.
+2. Then, please enter the folder and set the configuration file according to the template, if you need Pushbullet ___notification___.

     ```bash
     $ cd UMHousing
-    $ cp conf.json.example conf.json
+    $ cp conf.json.example conf.json  # Ignore this command, if you do not need notification
     ```

-3. Before executing the following commands, please set Pushbullet __access token__ and necessary __device name__ (refer to the [document](https://docs.pushbullet.com/#api-quick-start) of Pushbullet) in `conf.json` at first.
+    To set Pushbullet ___access token___ and necessary ___device name___ in `conf.json`, please refer to the [document](https://docs.pushbullet.com/#api-quick-start) of Pushbullet.

+3. Install dependencies.

     ```bash
     $ sudo pip install -r requirements.txt  # Install requirements
+    ```

+3. Run the script.

+    ```bash
     $ python HousingMonitor.py  # Run
     ```

-### Search parameters
+## Search parameters

 The default parameters are hard coded in [`HousingMonitor.py`](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py).
 In the future, they may be converted to command line parameters or a configuration file.
-Related codes start from [line 102](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py#L102).
+Related codes start from [line 135](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py#L135) of `HousingMonitor.py`.
 There are comments which show the valid parameter values.

 ```python
 ...